Specialist Disability AccommodationExpressions of interest now open

 - a kitchen with a sink, dishwasher, fridge, stove, oven, and washing machine

-Designed specifically to promote independent living, with the benefit of having on-site care available when you need it.
+Designed specifically to promote independent living, with on-site support available when you need it.
 It’s your new place to call home.

 Your Journey Home